For sportstats home

 corrections are smaller than this. ******** My blog has now passed the 20-year mark.
 The

 first entry was on 6 November 2004.
-The early entries
+The early

-of computer skills.
+to lack of computer skills.
 Now very old-fashioned.
 So be it. ******** In the India A match in Melbourne the other day,

 the first four balls of Australia A second innings were faced by four